 Pampering yourself and doing small things (like posting that selfie that is pure fire!) are ways you can start to celebrate how beautiful you are.

 By the same token, masturbating is a body positive activity.
 You're relaxed, you're in control and your pleasure is the only priority.

 Masturbating illustrates what your incredible body is capable of, so don't hold back.

 There are plenty of sensational sex toys for men on the market, and vibrators remain incredibly popular with women as a first-time sex toy (read our Beginner's Guide to Vibrators if you don't know a bullet vibe from a butterfly yet).

 As the saying goes – look good, feel good

 You may find that lingerie takes you from vulnerable to va-va-voom!

-Lovehoney lingerie offers confidence-boosting styles in UK sizes 6-28, with a number of plus-size specific collections, including Belle Amour and Rendezvous.
+Lovehoney lingerie offers confidence-boosting styles in UK sizes 6-28, with a number of plus-size specific collections.

 Better yet, their designs practically sizzle with sensuality.
 (No beige-looking granny panties in sight.)

 If there is a certain social media account or publication that triggers feelings of inadequacy in you – unfollow and unsubscribe, my friend.